LineaLabs/lineapy/README.md

 )
 ```

-That command generates several files that can be used to execute the pipeline from the UI or CLI.
+This command generates several files that can be used to execute the pipeline from the UI or CLI.
 (Check this
 [tutorial](https://docs.lineapy.org/en/latest/guide/build_pipelines/pipeline_basics.html) for more details.)

 In short, LineaPy automates time-consuming, manual steps in a data science workflow, helping us get